It’s been a great summer of training.

 Back Extension Progression

-I use the Back Extension more for training wrestlers to use their hamstrings as hip extenders and move from the hips while maintaining a tight, upright posture.
+Specifically, it’s great at “teaching” wrestlers to use their hamstrings as hip extenders and move from the hips while maintaining a neutral posture.

 Again, for more on why moving around a locked and stable core is important be sure to read my post on core training for wrestling.